hackclub/outernet/README.md

 We almost went with a nudist colony.
 They refused to give us exclusive access.

 It wasn't looking good, then, an old friend of [Woody](https://woody.vercel.app/) called him back.
 He was the owner of an old Christian campground, [Covenant Hills Camp](https://covenanthillsvt.org/) in the Northeast Kingdom.
-They hadn't been fully operational since 2015 but they had large shelters, a connection to the power grid, a large underground water tank, regualar waste removal, functional toilets, lukewarm showers, and suprisingly fast DSL internet.
+They hadn't been fully operational since 2015 but they had large shelters, a connection to the power grid, a large underground water tank, regular waste removal, functional toilets, lukewarm showers, and surprisingly fast DSL internet.
 Whilst it wouldn't be glamping, Covenant Hills provided us a nice balance between having basic necessities and taking hackers out of their comfort zone.

 <img src="https://github.com/hackclub/outernet/assets/39828164/4ae45014-e289-4282-b56c-3163a0d733ca" width="300px" /> <img src="https://github.com/hackclub/outernet/assets/39828164/0621f760-07ca-4aa0-895f-3d4428c53cd1" width="300px" />